-The lessor, agent or provider may issue a notice for significant breach of the agreement, you must remove the pet or seek approval for the pet.
-If you have not been granted approval to keep the pet, you would need to remove the pet.
-The lessor, agent or provider would have grounds for entering the property to check you have removed the pet
+If you get a pet without consent, the lessor or provider may issue a notice for significant breach of the agreement.
+You must then remove the pet or seek approval for the pet.
+If you have not been granted approval to keep the pet, you will need to remove the pet.
+The lessor or provider would have grounds for entering the property to check you have removed the pet.